markovskipetar/SoftUni-Courses/README.md

 # Softuni-Courses
 Basics, Fundamentals, Advanced, OOP

-SoftUni OOP Course was not fully completed due to starting deep and intensive OOP course in university with C++.
+SoftUni OOP course was not fully completed due to starting deep and intensive OOP course in university with C++.